greenfork/nimraylib_now/README.md

 The most idiomatic and up-to-date wrapper for [Raylib] gaming C library.
 Use this library if you want to write games using [Raylib] in [Nim].

+This library is an effort to create an automatically generated wrapper which can be easily upgraded to any future version of [Raylib].
+Anyone should be able to upgrade it with some effort and [HACKING](HACKING.md) should be a guide on how to do it.
+Please file a bug report if any of that is too far from the reality.

 [Nim]: https://nim-lang.org/

 ## Features